thealonlevi/subnet-sentinel/README.md

 - `subnets`: CIDRs to monitor, with optional host exclusions and interface overrides
 - `targets`: HTTP endpoints to probe (defaults to public connectivity targets)
 - `ipsPerSubnet`: number of unique hosts sampled per subnet per run (default 5)
-- `intervalSeconds`: delay between runs in daemon mode (default 60)
+- `intervalSeconds`: delay between runs in daemon mode (default 60).
+If set to `0`, `subnet-sentinel` runs continuously with a minimum 1-second delay between runs to avoid busy-looping
 - `autoMountSubnets`: when true, the first HTTP failure in a run triggers subnet mounting and a single retry of that request
 - `defaultInterface`: interface used when a subnet does not specify `mountInterface`